mathopt/DynamicOED.jl/paper/paper.md

 # Summary

-Optimum experimental design (OED) problems are typically encountered when unknown or uncertain parameters of mathematical models are to be estimated from experimental data.
-In this scenario, OED is needed to decide on an experimental setup before collecting the data, i.e., deciding on when to measure or how to stimulate a dynamic process in order to maximize the amount of information gathered such that the parameters can be accurately estimated.
+Optimum experimental design (OED) problems are typically encountered when unknown or uncertain parameters of mathematical models are to be estimated from an observable, maybe even controlable, process.
+In this scenario, OED can be used to decide on an experimental setup before collecting the data, i.e., deciding on when to measure and / or how to stimulate a dynamic process in order to maximize the amount of information gathered such that the parameters can be accurately estimated.

-Our software package `DynamicOED.jl` facilitates the solution of optimum experimental design problems.
+Our software package DynamicOED.jl facilitates the solution of optimum experimental design problems for dynamical systems.
 Following ideas presented in [@Sager2013], we cast the OED problem into an optimal control problem.
 This is done by augmenting the user-provided system of ordinary differential equations (ODE) or differential algebraic equations (DAE) with their variational differential (algebraic) equations and the differential equation governing the evolution of the Fisher information matrix (FIM).
 A suitable criterion based on the FIM is then optimized in the resulting optimal control problem using a direct *first discretize, then optimize* approach.

 # Statement of need

 `DynamicOED.jl` is a Julia [@bezanson2017julia] package for solving optimum experimental design problems.
 Solving OED problems is of interest for several reasons.
 First, all model-based optimization strategies rely on the knowledge of the accurate values of the model's parameters.
 Second, computing optimal experimental designs before performing the actual experiments to collect data allows to reduce the number of needed experiments or measurements.
 This is important in practical applications when measuring quantities of interest is only possible to a limited extent, e.g., due to high costs of performing the measurements.

-Our package was designed with high flexibility.
+Our package is designed for high flexibility and ease of use.
 For formulating the underlying dynamical system, our package bases on the `ODESystem` from `ModelingToolkit.jl` [@ma2021modelingtoolkit].
 This enables researchers and modelers to easily investigate and analyze their models and allows them to collect insightful data for their parameter estimation problems.

-To our knowledge it is the first dedicated package for solving optimal experimental design problems with dynamical systems written in the programming language Julia.
+To our knowledge it is the first dedicated package for solving general optimal experimental design problems with dynamical systems written in the programming language Julia.
 It may therefore be a valuable resource to different communities dealing with experimental data and parameter estimation problems.

 # Problem statement and usage example